avb-academy/avb_academy/content/_index.md

 # Introduction

+You are looking for information about the Milan protocol, and someone mentioned that you can find it at the AVB Academy.
+However, you might be wondering: why AVB Academy when you are interested in Milan?
+Before answering that question, let us take a step back.
+What forms the foundation of Milan?

 ## Introduction to Time-Sensitive Networking (TSN)

 Time-Sensitive Networking ({{< tooltip "TSN">}}) is a set of {{< tooltip "IEEE">}} standards that extend standard Ethernet to support real-time, deterministic communication.
 It enables guaranteed bandwidth, low latency, and synchronization for critical applications.